Xutong-Qiu/laserTracker/docs/proposal.md

 Further complicating the processing speed challenge is the recent obsolescence of the older Raspberry Pi camera libraries such as `raspistill` and `raspivid`.
 Their lack of support necessitates a transition to the newer `libcamera` library, which, despite being more modern and capable, has scarce resources and community knowledge due to its relative novelty in the field.
 This project requires pioneering work to develop an understanding and application of `libcamera` for real-time video processing.

 In addition, the inherent risks of this project are tied to the hardware limitations of the Raspberry Pi and Nano 33 BLE in processing and communication, which might introduce potential inaccuracies in the laser pointer tracking system.
 These challenges collectively demand a robust solution that can adapt to varying operational conditions and technological constraints.

 ## 6. Requirements for Success

-Key skills include proficiency in C++ for algorithm development, understanding of computer vision, and experience with Raspberry Pi or similar embedded systems.
-Access to suitable hardware and development tools is also necessary.

-## 6. Requirements for Success